Sureanu Mountains: Magical Wilderness and Holy Dacian Sites

 Legends and ancient priests

 Many legends revolve around Sureanu Mountains, for many the holy land of the Dacians.
-Even today, Sarmizegetusa Regia, the best conserved and most famous of all their sites inspires stories about the bravery and spirituality of the Dacian tribes.
+Even today, Sarmizegetusa Regia, the best-conserved and most famous of all their sites, inspires stories about the bravery and spirituality of the Dacian tribes.
 In fact, one of the most beautiful hikes starts here and continues following the red cross trail to Godeanu Peak where, allegedly, the great priest, Zalmoxis lived thousands of years ago.
 What we know for sure is that the area of Sureanu Mountains was inhabited since the Paleolithic.

-With an average altitude of around 1,650-1,700 meters, and a maximum of 2,103 meters on Patru Peak, Sureanu Mountains have few abrupt slopes and the only difficult part is the length of the trails that often reaches 10 hours or more.
+With an average altitude of around 1,650-1,700 meters, and a maximum of 2,103 meters on Patru Peak, Sureanu Mountains have few abrupt slopes and the only difficult part is the length of the trails that often reach 10 hours or more.

 Wilderness and ancient history

 When it comes to biodiversity, this 38,000 hectares protected area is still so isolated that more research is needed to index all its fauna and flora species.
 Large bat colonies live in the caves from the park, and rare species of plants, lizards, vipers and butterflies populate the meadows while bears, wolves, lynx, deer and boars roam the dense forests.

 Its must-see nature attractions include the caves Cioclovina, Bolii, Sura Mica, Crivadiei Gorges and the spectacular Lunca Ponorului or Fundatura Ponorului, a meadow of an unreal beauty, grazed by cows and crossed by the river Ponor on its way to the undergrounds.
 Add the ruins of the ancient Dacian sites from Sarmizegetusa Regia, Costesti, Blidaru, Piatra Rosie and Fetele Albe, and you’ll be in an authentic wonderland.